 Abstract.
-Although following a common synoptic evolution for this region, the New Year's Day Storm 1992 was associated with some of the strongest winds observed along the Norwegian West CostCoast.
-The narrow wind band along its bent-back front became famous as the "poisonous tail", and paved the way towards today's sting jet terminology.
-This article re-examines the storm's landfall with a particular focus on the interaction with the orography.
+Although following a common synoptic evolution for this region, the 1992 New Year's Day Storm was associated with some of the strongest winds observed along the Norwegian west coast.
+The narrow wind band along its bentback front became famous as the "poisonous tail" and paved the way towards today's sting jet terminology.
+This article reexamines the storm's landfall with a particular focus on the interaction with the orography.

-- 5 Sensitivity analyses based on WRF simulations demonstrate that the formation and the evolution of the warm-air seclusion and its "poisonous tail" are largely independent from orography.
-In contrast, the warm sector of the storm is undergoing considerable orographically induced modifications.
+Sensitivity analyses based on WRF simulations demonstrate that the formation and the evolution of the warm-air seclusion and its poisonous tail are largely independent of orography.
+In contrast, the warm sector of the storm undergoes considerable orographically induced modifications.
 While moving over the orography, both warm and cold fronts are eroded rapidly.
-This development fits neither the cold-air-damming nor the passive-advection paradigms describing front-orography interactions.
+This development fits neither the coldair-damming paradigm nor the passive-advection paradigm describing front-orography interactions.
 The warm sector is lifted over the orography, thereby accelerating the occlusion process.
-The insensitivity of the - 10 warm-air seclusion to the orographic modifications of the warm sector raises the question to which extent these entities are still interacting after the onset of the occlusion process.
+The insensitivity of the warm-air seclusion to the orographic modifications of the warm sector raises the question of to which extent these entities are still interacting after the onset of the occlusion process.